 The fact of the matter is, sometimes, bigger does not equal better.

 Update: Oct 2015

 After 3 years of working exclusively with the mirrorless Olympus E-P3 platform, I switched back to a Nikon D3300.

 The mirrorless platform was a great experience, but given my large hands, I missed the grip of holding a larger camera in my hand.
 Also, while the size of my E-P3 was considerably smaller than DSLRs, the weight was not much less.
 Finally, over the past few years, DSLRs have also evolved quite a bit, offering ISOs of upto 12,800 in even entry-level models.
 I now look forward to using the trusty old DSLR format in exciting ways, leveraging its capabilities to the extent possible!

 After two and half years of shooting with the Nikon D3300 and a host of mobile phones, I took the opportunity to compare some pictures shot in the same place and at the same time, between the two platforms.
 My analysis confirmed the suspicion that mobile phone cameras have significantly improved over the years, and that comparable pictures shot on a DSLR vs a capable camera phone are virtually indistinguishable.
 In fact, in some cases, the camera phone performed even better!

 Sure, there are situations in which a DSLR (or full frame) with the right lens will vastly outperform anything small and mobile.
-Some examples that come to mind include ultra-wide, ultra-fast or ultra-zoom.
-Since I don’t much of that kind of photography, I sold off all my Nikon gear, and intend to continue shooting with the camera that is almost always in my pocket – an appropriate ending for a post on how Bigger does not always mean Better, don’t you think?!
+Some examples that come to mind include ultra-wide, ultra-fast, ultra-zoom or very low light.
+Since I don’t do too much of that kind of photography, I sold off all my Nikon gear, and now intend to continue shooting with the camera that is almost always in my pocket – an appropriate ending for a post on how Bigger does not always mean Better, don’t you think?!